 1. Create an organizational culture that views product planning as an ongoing process.

-For most companies, this will require a major shift in thinking, but it will be worth the effort.
+This will require a significant shift in thinking for most companies, but it’s worth the effort.

 You don’t want to change your core mission every other week, of course.
-But you also shouldn’t feel beholden to a set of strategic plans that came out of a single meeting months earlier — merely because you called that your “product planning meeting” and everyone agreed on those decisions back then doesn’t mean the decisions remain final.
+But you also shouldn’t feel beholden to a set of strategic plans from a single meeting held months earlier.
+Just because you called that your “product planning meeting” and everyone agreed on those decisions back then doesn’t mean the decisions remain final.

-When you can persuade your core team, your stakeholders and your organization in general that product planning must be ongoing and must leave open the ability to change direction or priorities when the facts demand it, you will ultimately be in a much better position to deliver more successful products.
+When you can persuade your core team, stakeholders, and organization in general that product planning must be ongoing, leaving open the ability to change direction or priorities when the facts demand it, you will ultimately be in a much better position to deliver more successful products.

 2. Establish a culture of frequent communication throughout the product development process — not merely in the few meetings you’ve scheduled.

-If you encourage your organization to adjust its thinking and to understand that product planning might require a shift in priority when the strategic realities call for it, you will want to communicate more often with your team — and to encourage more communication from them as well.
+Suppose you encourage your organization to adjust its thinking and understand that product planning might require a shift in priority when the strategic realities call for it.
+In that case, you will want to communicate more often with your team—and encourage more communication from them as well.

-Because your early-stage decisions are not set in stone, you might be making changes to your plan at various stages throughout the process.
-And because your team now knows they can suggest changes as well if they have the data or insights to support them, they might also want to propose updates to your strategic plan.
-For these reasons, you will want to communicate more frequently across your organization to make sure everyone knows about any updates or additions to your plans.
+Because your early-stage decisions are more malleable, you might change your plan at various stages throughout the process.
+Knowing they can suggest changes if they have the data or insights to support them, colleagues might also want to propose updates to your strategic plan.
+For these reasons, you will want to communicate more frequently across your organization to make sure everyone knows about any updates or additions to your goals.

-This new frequent-communication culture might take the form of additional, short update meetings.
-You may also benefit from using a product roadmap tool that can automatically alert the relevant teams and individuals when you’ve made updates to the roadmap.
+However, this might take the form of additional, short update meetings.
+You may also benefit from using a product roadmap tool that automatically alerts relevant teams and individuals when you’ve updated the roadmap.

 3. Summarize your research with conclusions and key takeaways — don’t data dump.

-Pollsters and other political researchers often use the term “top sheet” to mean the front page of a technical and usually equation- or graph-heavy report.
-This top sheet is a handy summary to what’s inside that report, usually just a few bullets that any layperson can understand, such as “42% of respondents said they are concerned or highly concerned about….”
+Pollsters and other political researchers often use the term “top sheet” when referring to the front page of a technical and usually equation- or graph-heavy report.
+It’s a handy summary of what’s inside that report.
+Usually just a few bullets any layperson can understand, such as “42% of respondents said they are concerned or highly concerned about.”

-As a product manager, when you want to suggest strategic plans or goals for your product, or to propose strategic changes as part of the ongoing product planning we’re discussing here, you’ll want to back up those changes with data.
-But that does not mean merely dumping volumes of research onto your team and expecting them to find your conclusions for themselves.
+As a product manager suggesting strategic plans or goals for your product or proposing strategic changes as part of ongoing product planning, you’ll want to back up those modifications with data.
+But that doesn’t mean merely dumping volumes of research onto your team and expecting them to reach those conclusions for themselves.

-A good product manager will summarize the data — and present what amounts to a top sheet that clearly and quickly shows the support for your ideas.
-This top sheet might be the data points you are pulling from a relevant industry report.
-It might be a few key quotes from customers, taken from surveys or interviews you’ve conducted.
-The point is, you want to pull out the relevant information from your research that helps you make your point — without making your stakeholders and your team sift through the raw data and find it themselves.
+A good product manager summarizes the data.
+They present what amounts to a top sheet that clearly and quickly demonstrates support for your ideas.
+This top sheet might be the data points you’re pulling from a relevant industry report.
+In other cases, it could be a few key quotes from customers taken from surveys or interviews.
+The point is to pull out the relevant information from your research.
+The data can help you make your point without making others sift through the raw data.

-4. Include product planning ceremonies to make sure everyone on the team is up-to-date and, if needed, has a chance to weigh in.
+4. Include product planning ceremonies to make sure everyone on the team is up-to-date and can weigh in.

-If you follow the steps outlined so far, then you will avoid one of the most common pitfalls a product manager can fall into.
-Surprising stakeholders and key players across the company with information about the product’s development that they had no idea was taking place.
+Following the steps outlined so far avoids one of the most common pitfalls a product manager can fall into: surprising stakeholders with information about the product’s development they had no idea was taking place.

-But when you’re treating product planning as a part of the process, and informing your team along the way of all updates and changes, you can introduce product planning ceremonies — meetings, perhaps quarterly, where you can discuss the product you have made and any big-picture strategic updates to your plan.
+But when you’re treating product planning as a part of the process and informing the team all along the way of any updates and changes, you can introduce product planning ceremonies—meetings, perhaps quarterly—to discuss the product’s current state and any big-picture strategic updates to your plan.

-These product planning ceremonies can also be a great time for you and your team to discuss any open-loop strategic questions — such as priorities or plans that might need to be changed but which haven’t yet come up for discussion.
+These product planning ceremonies can also be an excellent time for you and your team to discuss any open-loop strategic questions—such as priorities or plans to consider changing that haven’t yet come up for discussion.

-The point here is that, because you’ve shifted your company’s way of thinking, discussing a possible tweak to your product plan in a quarterly meeting like this won’t feel like a bombshell that goes against whatever your team decided several months back.
-It will be treated instead the way it should be — as an item that, based on new information, evidence or insights, might deserve another look because doing so might lead to a better product—all part of stakeholder management and analysis.
+The point here is that, because you’ve shifted your company’s way of thinking, discussing a possible tweak to your product plan in a quarterly meeting like this won’t feel like a bombshell that flies in the face of decisions made months ago.
+It instead will be treated the way it deserves—as an item that, based on new information, evidence or insights, deserves another look as it may lead to a better product—all part of stakeholder management and analysis.